bugs181/TimeGraph/README.md

 * This addition goes a little further than the original TimeGraph library by providing methods to work with time-data, streamed to normal gun operations.
 * Shim provided for Backwards compatibility with existing API
 * May cause problems for multiple chained `.time()` API (needs testing)
+* Does not rely on the `state` property.
+Although currently is UTC + lexicon, is not a requirement and allows for other deterministic state libs.

 # Features:
 * TimeGraphs can be synced across peers.
 Can build a wire adapter to filter them out if you so desire.